Isosystolic inequalities on two-dimensional Finsler tori: Abstract

 \section{Abstract}

 In this article we survey all known optimal isosystolic inequalities on two-dimensional Finsler tori involving the following two central notions of Finsler area: the Busemann-Hausdorff area and the Holmes-Thompson area.
-We also complete the panorama by proving such a new optimal isosystolic inequality: the Busemann-Hausdorff area of a Finsler reversible $2$-torus with unit systole is at least equal to $\pi/4$.
-The central step in our proof consists to demonstrate the following conjecture by Burago \& Ivanov: passing for a $2$-torus from a Finsler reversible metric to its stable norm decreases the Busemann-Hausdorff area.
+We also complete the panorama by establishing the following new optimal isosystolic inequality that is deduced from prior work by Burago and Ivanov: the Busemann-Hausdorff area of a Finsler reversible $2$-torus with unit systole is at least equal to $\pi/4$.